 - high-tech companies

-You can also visit our Alumni profiles page to read more about what a degree in Sociology can do for you!
+You can also visit our Alumni profiles page to read more about what a major in Legal Studies can do for you!